Red-hot Altuve stays in moment ahead of ALCS

 Manager A.J.
 Hinch, who has joked that he's running out of ways to compliment Altuve, was asked what he likes best about his star.

 "Consistency," Hinch said without missing a beat.
 "It's remarkable to watch him be consistent in every way.
-And a lot of times people will automatically go to hits, which is what we talk about is production and hits and his ability to do things every day."
+And a lot of times people will automatically go to [the] hits, which is what we talk about -- his production and hits and his ability to do things every day.

 "But it's more of his approach.
 This guy is the same guy every day.
 He's got energy.
 He's prepared and then he goes out and does it."

-Altuve, who in the past has been more of a lead-by-example guy, has also started to assert himself as one of the team's more vocal leaders as he's grown with this team.
+Altuve, who in the past has been more of a lead-by-example guy, has also started to assert himself as one of the team's more vocal leaders as he has grown with this team.

 "I think this is the right time to do it," he said.
 "We just won a big series.
-The Red Sox were one of the best teams in the league and I feel like this is the time for me to speak up and share the way I feel about my team ... like this is my family, my guys and we're playing good and I'm really excited about that."
+The Red Sox were one of the best teams in the league and I feel like this is the time for me to speak up and share the way I feel about my team. ...
+This is my family, my guys and we're playing good and I'm really excited about that."